Frequently Asked Questions

 How can I order your products?

-In what form do you ship the products?
+At what temperature do you ship your products

 What is the difference between a whole culture and mite bodies?